 The recyclers are a warm, close-knit crew, led predominantly by passionate women like Sandra and Lynn, who camp together under the trees near the crew canteen, creating their own community over the festival days.
 Several of the core team have been organising this festival amenity for 18 years, raising children, who, as young adults, are now stepping into roles of responsibility in the organisation.

 No one knows better than the recycling crew the sheer scale of the problem but they refuse to be discouraged and set an impressive bar for the lengths taken to separate, recycle, reuse or compost the rubbish generated during the course of the festival.
 It’s a Herculean feat.
-Even tetrapaks – a notoriously difficult to recycle product given the layers of paper, foil and plastic – will be reused or recycled this year, some being cleaned and saved for an art project and some being taken back to Nottingham, where there’s a tetrapak recycling facility, by Veggies Catering Campaign.
+Even tetrapaks – a notoriously difficult to recycle product given the layers of paper, foil and plastic – will be reused or recycled, some being cleaned and saved for an art project and some being taken back to Nottingham, where there’s a tetrapak recycling facility, by Veggies Catering Campaign.
 None of the waste will go to landfill but some cannot be recycled no matter how much effort goes into separation.
 Wet wipes, plastic wrap and crisp packets are in this category.
 Over 70% of The Green Gathering’s waste gets recycled; the remainder is incinerated to produce energy in Cardiff.
 (Incineration has its own problems.)

 So here’s how it works: there are 14 recycling stations around the festival and 14 sacks at each station.
 The materials collected are: metal; glass; cardboard; paper; drink cans; food cans; dirty paper plates, cups and wooden utensils; food waste; nappies and wipes; plastic PET drink bottles; plastic trays; plastic HTPE milk bottles; plastic wrap; tetrapak cartons.